Krylov operator complexity in holographic CFTs: Smeared boundary reconstruction and the dual proper radial momentum: Proper momentum/Krylov complexity entry in the holographic dictionary

 The first equation in \eqref{eq:K dot final} reproduces Eq.(27) in \cite{Caputa:2024sux} for boundary-boundary two-point functions, while the second equation shows that a similar relation is valid for bulk-to-bulk two-point functions in the near-horizon limit.
 Therefore, our results extend to those in \cite{Caputa:2024sux} by generalizing the result to higher dimensions (albeit in the s-wave sector of the dual CFT$_{d}$), as well as when the particle is located near the horizon.
 We stress that for the identification to work, we needed the initial condition $\dot{\rho}(0)=0$ when we place the probe particle at either the asymptotic boundary and in the near-horizon region.

-The rate of growth of operator Krylov complexity was matched with the radial momentum of \emph{massless} particles in \cite{Fan:2024iop} for planar AdS$_{d+1}$ black hole backgrounds.
+As an additional comparison, the rate of growth of operator Krylov complexity was matched with the radial momentum of \emph{massless} particles in \cite{Fan:2024iop} for planar AdS$_{d+1}$ black hole backgrounds.
 Our results instead consider massive particles, and we are extending the cases considered in the literature \cite{Caputa:2025dep,Caputa:2024sux} to the near-horizon region.

 \paragraph{Intermediate locations inside the bulk} So far, we have considered the rate of change of Krylov operator complexity near the asymptotic AdS boundary and near the horizon.
 For intermediate bulk regions, we can arrive at similar conclusions, as follows.
 First, we know that Krylov complexity at early times behaves as \cite{Aguilar-Gutierrez:2023nyk}